sarmxzh/ePostit/README.md

 The ePostit add-in should now be in your add-ins for Outlook.com.
 To see them, click on any message and there should be a logo, or logos (depending on how many addins you have), next to the Reply All button.

-## Insecure Site issue when initiating the project
+## Insecure Site issues when initiating the project
 In the case that you may run into insecure site issues see [this link](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md) and [this link](https://github.com/OfficeDev/generator-office/issues/244).
 If there are still issues with it coming up as an insecure site, try running the project with incognito mode.